What Is Agile Project Management?

 - We boost performance through group accountability for results and shared responsibility for team effectiveness.

-- We improve effectiveness and reliability through situationally specific strategies, processes and practices.
+- We improve effectiveness and reliability through situationally specific strategies, processes, and practices.

 Of course, these principles are meant as a guide rather than hard-set rules.
 Ultimately, Agile philosophy values experimentation, and teams that communicate often and maintain flexible workflows will be the most successful.
 Click here to read a comprehensive guide to the Agile Manifesto.

-The Agile Process and Life Cycle
+The Agile Process and Lifecycle

-At its core, Agile is a continuous, cyclical process that encourages experimentation and adaptability.
-The six phases of Agile (requirements, plan, design, develop, release, and track and monitor) are flexible and evolving, and the phases often overlap one another so multiple projects are in process simultaneously.
-Although Agile teams may label and organize these phases differently - one variation would be concept, conception, iteration/construction, release, product, retirement - the overall sequence should remain the same.
+Agile is a continuous, cyclical process that encourages experimentation and adaptability.
+The six phases of Agile (requirements, plan, design, develop, release, and monitor) are flexible and evolving, and often overlap one another so multiple projects are in process simultaneously.

 Agile methodology stands in comparison with the traditional Waterfall approach, which follows a lengthy, step-by-step process.
 In Waterfall, each step must be completed before the next one begins, and upfront planning requires comprehensive documentation and a formal contract negotiation with the customer.
 While waterfall can be effective for some projects, it can be cumbersome for software development or other products with rapidly changing technology.